NVlabs/FLAT/README.md

 ```

 ## Reconstructing a scene using pretrained networks
 Run `python testing_NETWORK_NAME.py -n 1` in `./pipe/`, where `NETWORK_NAME` is the method name you want to test, e.g., `MOM_MRM_LF2`; this will process the first image of the dataset only.
 To process all images, use '-n -1' or no additional arguments.
-Visualization results will be in `./pipe/results`.
+Results will be in `./pipe/results`.

 ## Reference
 [1] Marco, J., Hernandez, Q., Mu&#x00F1;oz, A., Dong, Y., Jarabo, A., Kim, M.H., Tong, X., Gutierrez, D.: DeepToF: Off-the-shelf real-time correction of multipath interference in time-of-flight imaging.
 In: ACM Transactions on Graphics (SIGGRAPH ASIA).
 (2017)